-In this feature-length documentary by Alanis Obomsawin, it's the summer of 2000, federal fishery officers appeared to wage war on the Mi'gmaq fishermen of Burnt Church, New Brunswick.
+In this feature-length documentary by Alanis Obomsawin, it's the summer of 2000 and the country watches in disbelief as federal fisheries wage war on the Mi'kmaq fishermen of Burnt Church, New Brunswick.
 Why would officials of the Canadian government attack citizens for exercising rights that had been affirmed by the highest court in the land?
-Alanis Obomsawin casts her nets into history to provide context, Obomsawin delineates the complex roots of the conflict with passion and clarity, building a persuasive defence of the Mi'kmaq position.
+Casting her cinematic and intellectual nets into history to provide context, Obomsawin delineates the complex roots of the conflict with passion and clarity, building a persuasive defence of the Mi'kmaq position.

-Extrait de la sélection : The Aboriginal Voice: the National Film Board and Aboriginal Filmmaking through the Years
+De la sélection : The Aboriginal Voice: the National Film Board and Aboriginal Filmmaking through the Years